Debt Ratios for Home Financing

 About your qualifying ratio

-Usually, underwriting for conventional loans needs a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Usually, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing costs (this includes loan principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can go to housing costs (including principal and interest, PMI, hazard insurance, property tax, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that can be applied to housing expenses and recurring debt.
-For purposes of this ratio, debt includes credit card payments, auto/boat loans, child support, etcetera.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
+Recurring debt includes credit card payments, vehicle payments, child support, etcetera.

 - Gross monthly income of $3,500 x .28 = $980 can be applied to housing